Clara Rothe Stamps – Genuine or Bogus?

 The most complete publication can be found in the book “The Private Ship Letter Stamps of the World, part 1, written by S. Ringström and H.E.
 Tester, Isleworth, UK, 1976.

 Investigations carried out in the archives’ Historic Stories demonstrate beyond all doubt that the steamship Clara Rothe existed.
+The ” CLARA ROTHE” was named after a former DWI governor’s wife.

 It is also confirmed that this steamship was traveling regularly between San Tomas and several ports of Puerto Rico.